A Survey on Evaluating Quality and Trustworthiness in LLM-Generated Data: Text Data

 \subsection{Evaluation Practice Gap}

 We analyze representative methods from Section~\ref{text_data_generation} and categorize their reported evaluation protocols in Table~\ref{tab:text_method_dimension_coverage_updated}.

-\textbf{Validity.} As shown in Table~\ref{tab:text_method_dimension_coverage_updated}, validity is rarely evaluated using explicit or reproducible metrics across text generation methods.
+\textbf{Validity.} Within the representative audit of eight works in Table~\ref{tab:text_method_dimension_coverage_updated}, none explicitly reports validity using dedicated reproducible metrics, and two provide only partial coverage.
 Most studies overlook specific scores for grammatical acceptability or dialogue quality.
 Instead, they rely on downstream benchmarks or human judgments as general proxies for quality.
 However, these external signals often fail to identify specific validity errors.
 Even with improved models, large-scale automated pipelines can still suffer from basic structural breakdowns, including encoding noise, formatting violations, and truncation.
-Therefore, explicit monitoring of validity remains a practical necessity.
+Explicit validity monitoring therefore remains a practical necessity.

-\textbf{Faithfulness.} Faithfulness describes how the output of LLMs matches the original source material.
-This property is one of the most important factors in solving the problem of hallucinations.
-When the ability of LLMs to find exact evidence is improved, the models are much less likely to produce fabricated information.
-However, Table~\ref{tab:text_method_dimension_coverage_updated} shows that some studies do not evaluate this dimension.
-We provide several metrics that can be used to measure faithfulness in these models.
+\textbf{Faithfulness.} Within Table~\ref{tab:text_method_dimension_coverage_updated}, faithfulness is explicitly evaluated in only two of the eight audited methods, both evaluation-oriented works rather than general generation pipelines.
+This matters because faithfulness is central to controlling hallucination: as models improve in finding and using exact evidence, they become less likely to produce fabricated information.
+We therefore provide several metrics that can be used to measure faithfulness in these works.

-\textbf{Safety.} Safety reporting is largely absent in the surveyed methods.
+\textbf{Safety.} Within our representative audit, safety is explicitly reported in one of the eight reviewed methods and partially covered in one additional work.
 Few studies adopt standardized protocols, such as Perspective API or Toxic List, to measure toxicity score or banned words.
 Consequently, future work on synthetic text should incorporate safety evaluation as a standard reporting component.
 By analyzing safety alongside quality indicators, researchers can better manage the trade-off between safety and utility.
 This approach is essential to prevent safety regressions even as performance improves.